quang-do-se/aws-certs/devops/tmp/study.md

 - Events Rules will match incoming events and route them to the target.
   - An `event` indicates a change in an environment.
 A `rule` matches incoming events and sends them to `targets` for processing.
+  - A rule's targets must be in the same Region as the rule.

 - Message size: 256 KB